Next-Frame Decoding for Ultra-Low-Bitrate Image Compression with Video Diffusion Priors: Methodology

 \subsection{Stage II: One-Step Generative Bypass}

-To collapse multi-step denoising into a single step, we initialize target latent with an informative latent instead of Gaussian noise, which helps to reduce ambiguity and semantic drifts \cite{chen2024faithdiff}.
-Concretely, we introduce a latent bypass that couples the Anchor Codec to the video diffusion generator, implemented through the two strategies detailed below.
+To collapse multi-step denoising into a single step, we initialize the target latent with an informative latent instead of Gaussian noise, which helps to reduce ambiguity and semantic drift \cite{chen2024faithdiff}.
+Concretely, we introduce a latent bypass that couples the Anchor Codec with VDM through the two strategies detailed below.

-\textbf{Conditional Anchor Encoding.} Due to the latent-space gap between the compression-VAE and generative-VAE~\cite{aigc_stablecodec}, raw features of the anchor codec are suboptimal for diffusion.
-Inspired by conditional coding~\cite{aaai_reference, li2022hybrid, li2023neural}, we condition and align the anchor encoder with the Video-VAE-encoded latents.
-The frozen $E_{\text{Vid}}$ encodes the original image $x$ to a 1/8-scale latent $ \mathbf{z}_0 = E_{\text{Vid}}(x). $ As shown in Fig.~\ref{fig:pipeline2}, at the same spatial scale the Anchor encoder produces a feature map $\mathbf{h}_{\mathrm{enc}}$.
-We concatenate them along channels $ \mathbf{h}_{\mathrm{cond}} = \big[\mathbf{h}_{\mathrm{enc}};\,\mathbf{z}_0\big], $ then apply the codec transforms, entropy modeling, and quantization to $\mathbf{h}_{\mathrm{cond}}$.
+\textbf{Conditional Anchor Encoding.} Due to the latent-space gap between the compression-VAE and generative-VAE~\cite{aigc_stablecodec}, raw features from the anchor codec are suboptimal for diffusion.
+Inspired by conditional coding~\cite{aaai_reference, li2022hybrid, li2023neural}, we condition and align the anchor encoder with the Video-VAE.
+The frozen $E_{\text{Vid}}$ encodes the original image $x$ to latent $ \mathbf{z}_0 = E_{\text{Vid}}(x). $ As shown in Fig.~\ref{fig:pipeline2}, at the same spatial scale the Anchor encoder produces a feature map $\mathbf{h}_{\mathrm{enc}}$.
+We concatenate them along channels $ \mathbf{h}_{\mathrm{cond}} = \big[\mathbf{h}_{\mathrm{enc}};\,\mathbf{z}_0\big], $ then apply the codec transforms and entropy modeling to $\mathbf{h}_{\mathrm{cond}}$.
 This biases the Anchor Codec to preserve more scene information and layout semantics consistent with the diffusion prior.
 As shown in Fig. \ref{fig:midabl}, removing the conditional encoding for the anchor (``w/o Cond-Enc'') leads to semantic drift, such as the appearance of extra teeth in the mouth.

-\textbf{Bypass Refinement.} We decode a bypass latent from the anchor decoding path to replace stochastic noise at inference.
-Let $\mathbf{h}_{\mathrm{dec}}$ be the 1/8-scale feature from $\mathcal{E}_{Dec}$.
+\textbf{Bypass Refinement.} We decode a bypass latent from the anchor latent to replace the pure noise at inference.
+Let $\mathbf{h}_{\mathrm{dec}}$ be the decoded feature from $\mathcal{E}_{Dec}$.
 A Transformer-based Semantic Bypass Refinement $T$ maps $ \mathbf{z}_{\mathrm{bypass}} = T(\mathbf{h}_{\mathrm{dec}}), $ which serves as the initial noisy latent for one-step generation, carrying semantics aligned to the generation manifold.
-We also provide comparison results in Fig. \ref{fig:midabl}, where the absence of bypass refinement causes semantic information to become ambiguous and the reconstruction of teeth to appear vague.
-This occurs because the increasing gap between the compression and generation latent spaces exacerbates the denoising difficulty for DiTs.
+As shown in Fig. \ref{fig:midabl}, the absence of bypass refinement causes semantic information to become ambiguous and the reconstruction of teeth to appear vague.
+This occurs because the gap between the compression and generation latent spaces exacerbates the denoising difficulty for DiTs.